bids-standard/bids-starter-kit/reports/Google-2018-report.md

 The primary goal of this project was to simplify the process of learning about BIDS and engage more users.
 Well before it was funded by Google, the roots of this initiative were being pioneered by a small group of people around the world that were acting as local BIDS ambassadors in their communities.
 Many of us were already giving presentations at every workshop and conference possible.
-However, these were only for a limited audience, and there was a need for central organization.
+However, these were only for a limited audience, and there was a need for central organization of these resources.
 We hoped to create a central repository accessible to everyone that would contain easy to read documentation and a collection of useful resources.

-It way my responsibility over the Google Summer of Code to be the lead developer and maintainer of the repository.
+It was my responsibility over the Google Summer of Code to be the lead developer and maintainer of the repository.
 When responding to requests from both senior developers and new contributors alike, this meant breaking down requested features into action items that could be assigned to either myself or the relevant expert.
-Periodically, I would then go through the list of issues to make sure progress on them “die out”.
+Periodically, I would then go through the list of issues to make sure progress on them did not “die out”.
 As a content creator, my work was primarily focused on the README and wiki.
 This included writing content and enhancing user experience by designing a clear framework.
+Although much of this work was documentation, I had to be able to understand the specification to a high technical standard - including the [BIDS Apps software](http://bids-apps.neuroimaging.io/apps/) that are built from docker images - in order to communicate the information to new users.

 ## Problem definitions and solutions